The New2Neuropsychology (N2N) Mission

 N2N Committees

-The N2N Outreach Program Committee partners with colleges and universities in the United States and Canada to educate historically underrepresented college students about the field of neuropsychology and the training pathway.
-The Outreach Program Committee is currently partnering primarily with Historically Black Colleges & Universities, Hispanic Serving Institutions, and community colleges.
+The N2N Outreach Committee partners with schools in the United States and Canada to educate historically underrepresented students about the field of neuropsychology and the training pathway.
+The Outreach Committee is currently partnering primarily with Historically Black Colleges & Universities, Hispanic Serving Institutions, and community colleges.

-The Outreach Program Committee plans events to serve the needs of students at these institutions including presentations, interactive “brain games”, and question & answer sessions.
+The Outreach Committee plans events to serve the needs of students at these institutions including presentations, interactive games, and question & answer sessions.
 These events provide exposure for students to neuropsychologists from underrepresented backgrounds and provide institutions with textbooks about training in neuropsychology.

 If you’re interested in hosting a N2N event at your institution, please contact us here!